grahamstark/referendums/bes/docs/brexit_vs_indie.md

 [^FN4]: It's 'Great Britain' rather than 'United Kingdom' since Northern Ireland is not in the BES data.

-[^FN5]: in the IndieRef case, this is actually a bit of a simplification - see the [Technical Note][TECHNOTE] for more detail.
+[^FN5]: in the IndieRef case (but not the Brexit vote), this is actually a bit of a simplification - see the [Technical Note][TECHNOTE] for more detail.

 [^FN6]: These are the parties people *identify* with; they needn't be members of them.